TranshumanistAJ/Shoot-The-Criminals/README.md

 ## Responsiveness :
-![Screenshot for all devices](assets/images/responsive-for-all-devices.jpeg)
+![Screenshot for all devices](assets/images/responsive-for-all-devices.jpeg) I have tested my project responsiveness on all devices and this is a screenshot of it.
 ## Further Testing:
  1: The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.